Jewish Museum Berlin: The Leo Baeck Institute archive

-Since September 2001, there has been a branch of the archive of the New York Leo Baeck Institute at the Jewish Museum.
-The LBI has its principal office in New York and holds the most comprehensive collection of materials on the history of Jews in Germany, Austria, and other German-speaking areas in Central Europe of the last 300 years – including about one million documents such as local authority records, personal documents, correspondence, a photo archive as well as numerous testimonies from religious, social, cultural, intellectual, political, and economic life.
-The collection of more than 1,200 memoirs of German-speaking Jews (also and especially from the post-Nazi era) is unique.
+Since September 2001, a branch of the archive of the New York-based Leo Baeck Institute has been located at the Jewish Museum.
+The LBI's principal office is in New York.
+Its collections document the history of Jews in Germany, Austria, and other German-speaking areas of Central Europe over the past 300 years.
+The collections include approximately one million documents, including records from local authorities, personal documents, correspondence, photographs, and testimonies relating to religious, social, cultural, intellectual, political, and economic life.
+The institute also holds more than 1,200 memoirs by German-speaking Jews, including accounts from the post-Nazi period.